kof-f/Life-in-Tech/README.md

 A course designed to get students prepared to conquer the job market.

 ### Why?
 According to CNN, students are currently entering [the worst job market since the Great Depression](https://www.cnn.com/2020/05/20/us/bad-job-market-graduates-coronavirus/index.html) due to the pandemic.
-We have recently successfully navigated the tech job market to land various positions (Software Engineer, Test Engineer, Program Manager) in the following companies: Apple, Microsoft and IBM.
+We have recently successfully navigated the tech job market to land various positions (Software Engineer, Program Manager and Test Engineer) in the following companies: Apple, Microsoft and IBM.

 Life in Tech is a collection of all the information we wish we knew when we first entered the market.
 It's a 16-week curriculum split into two sections: technical and non-technical.
 The technical section is meant to teach students how to ace technical interviews and the non-technical section is meant to teach students the skills needed to build their professional network and land job interviews.